liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 There is a long `list of style guide generators <http://vinspee.me/style-guide-guide/>`_.
-We chose to use `hologram <http://trulia.github.io/hologram/>`_ because it integrates will with our existing CSS tools.
+We chose to use `hologram <http://trulia.github.io/hologram/>`_ because it integrates well with our existing CSS tools.

 TODO: describe hologram usage